 - Write in short sentences and paragraphs to break up the text and make it easier to follow.
-A sentence should contain only one idea.
-A sentence should not contain more than 20 words.
-A page should contain several short paragraphs.
+Include only one idea in each sentence.
+Include no more than 20 words per sentence.
+Include several short paragraphs per page.

 - Use frequent subclause headings and lists to split up concepts, processes and methods into smaller pieces.
 If a list is very long or has complex subdivision, try to break it into several shorter lists.

 - Use tables and figures to illustrate anything that is difficult to explain in words.
 Avoid very complicated tables and figures.
-Try to use several shorter tables that can each fit onto one page and use sub-figures for the individual components of a complex figure.
+Try to use several shorter tables that can each fit onto one page.
+Subfigures can be used for the individual components of a complex figure.

-- Use lots of punctuation.
-For example, a comma creates a pause in a sentence that helps the user to follow the flow of words.
+- Use punctuation effectively to clarify meaning.
+For example, a comma creates a pause in a sentence that helps the user to follow the flow of words

 - Every technical sector uses specific terminology (i.e. jargon) and it is appropriate to use technical language in ISO documents.
 However, it can be helpful to provide a simple explanation for technical terms.
 Use Plain English to write the definition of these terms in Clause 3.
 Do not assume that all users will have the same level of understanding as the members of an ISO Technical Committee.